-Well this article is going to be your entire overview.
+Well, this article is going to be your entire overview.
 It’s gonna give you everything you need to know to get started with intermittent fasting.

 We’re gonna talk about the basic Intermittent fasting benefits.
 I’m not gonna spend a whole lot of time on that because if you’re reading this article you’re probably already interested and your curiosity has been piqued.
 Because you know someone that has had crazy success with it.
-But we’re gonna talk about the physical benefits how it affect fat loss and some muscle gain.
+But we’re gonna talk about the physical benefits of how it affects fat loss and some muscle gain.
 We’re gonna see about the mental and the focus benefits and lots of other things about intermittent fasting.

 What is Intermittent fasting?

 Let’s get down to what intermittent fasting is first and foremost, so simply to put intermittent fasting isn’t a diet.
 Intermittent fasting is a meal timing plan.